lucia2007/discover-the-code/README.md

   - The name of the game is introduced in the Header.
   - Five grey squares with a key icon on them signify a mystery/puzzle to be solved.
   - A music note icon which is situated in the top right corner, allows the user to turn on and turn off the deep focus music.
-  - The question mark icon displayes the rules and is placed next to the music note icon.
+  - The question mark icon displays the rules and is placed next to the music note icon.
   - Timer and moves counter are located above the playground to be clearly visible.
   - The playground consists of 12 rows of 5 squares and 5 circles.
 The squares are intended for the user's guess, the circles will display the black and white clues when the check button is pressed.
   - A set of 8 contrasting colors is available below the playground.
 The user can choose which color to apply to the squares in the current row.